shipperhq/shipperhq.github.io/dev-shipperhq/docs/insight/place-order.md

 ## How Rating + Shipping Insights Works with the `PlaceOrder` mutation

-Users integrate with ShipperHQ’s rating API to provide shipping rate estimates based on contents of a `virtual cart`.
-This is done leveraging the [rating API](/docs/rate/overview).
+Merchants integrate with ShipperHQ's rating API to provide shipping rate estimates based on contents of a `virtual cart`.
+This is done leveraging the [Rate API](/docs/rate/overview).

-Once a user has finalized his choices, the rating (a quote) need to be converted into an order.
-Usually, multiple quotes are send by ShipperHQ (for example in the cart, when the user changes her/his adress, when the user select delivery options, etc.).
+Once a customer has finalized their choices at checkout and completes the order, the rating (a quote) needs to be converted into an order so it can stored for use with the [Insight API](overview).
+Usually, multiple quotes are sent by ShipperHQ (for example in the cart, when the customer changes their address, when they changes delivery options, etc.).

-`PlaceOrder`'s role is to convert one of these quotes into a full fledge order so that the complete quote information can be stored on ShipperHQ order database and later on retrieved via the [Insight API](/docs/insight/overview).
+The role of `PlaceOrder` is to convert one of these quotes into a full fledge order so that the complete quote information can be stored on ShipperHQ order database and later on retrieved via the [Insight API](/docs/insight/overview).

-:::tip Most users don't need to use the `PlaceOrder` mutation.
+:::tip Most users don't need to use the `PlaceOrder` mutation

-If you are using an eCommerce platform Supported by ShipperHQ (Magento/Adobe Commerce, BigCommerce, Shopify, SalesForce Commerce Cloud, WooCommerce, Zoey - [complete list here](https://shipperhq.com/pricing)): you do not need to use `PlaceOrder`.
-In these scenario, the order creation is done automatically by the platform using ShipperHQ rates and ShipperHQ capture this information automatically so that you can use directly the [Insight API](/docs/insight/overview).
+If you are using an eCommerce platform supported by ShipperHQ ([Magento/Adobe Commerce](https://docs.shipperhq.com/installing-magento-2-shipperhq-extension/), [BigCommerce](https://docs.shipperhq.com/setup-shipperhq-bigcommerce-store/), [Shopify](https://docs.shipperhq.com/connect-shopify-shipperhq/), [SalesForce B2C Commerce Cloud](https://docs.shipperhq.com/installing-salesforce/), [WooCommerce](https://docs.shipperhq.com/install-woocommerce-plugin/), [Zoey](https://docs.shipperhq.com/install-shipperhq-zoey/) - [complete list here](https://shipperhq.com/pricing)): you do not need to use `PlaceOrder`.
+In these scenarios, the order creation is done automatically by the platform using ShipperHQ rates and ShipperHQ captures this information automatically so that you can directly use the [Insight API](/docs/insight/overview).

-You only need to use `PlaceOrder` in very specific scenarios detailed below.
+The specific scenarios where you would need to use `PlaceOrder` are detailed below.

 :::

 ## Do I need to use the `PlaceOrder` mutation?

-You need to use the PlaceOrder mutation because:
+You need to use the `PlaceOrder` mutation if:
-* you want to support an unsupported platform ([supported platform list here](https://shipperhq.com/pricing))
+* you use a platform that does not have a native ShipperHQ integration ([supported platform list here](https://shipperhq.com/pricing))
-* you want to capture orders outside of the platform for instance going headless, building a mobile app, etc.
+* you want to capture orders outside of the platform (e.g. going headless, building a mobile app, etc.)
-* you want to implement a different order capture mechanism on a supported platform (from your CRM, an ERP) leveraging the [rating API](/docs/rate/overview)
+* you want to implement a different order capture mechanism on a supported platform (from your CRM, an ERP) leveraging the [Rate API](/docs/rate/overview)

-To successfully call `PlaceOrder`, you need to generate rates via the [rating API](/docs/rate/overview).
+To successfully call `PlaceOrder`, you need to generate rates via the [Rate API](/docs/rate/overview) first.

 ## Endpoint
 | Protocol                      | Endpoint         |